ORAL HYGIENE CARE

 If you’re experiencing pain or need emergency dental services, we will find the earliest available appointment for you.

 We are happy to serve you if you're having a dental emergency - whether you're a current or new patient.
-In most cases, the practice will be able to accommodate emergency walk-in appointments or offer a same-day appointment, however, next-day appointments are occasionally necessary.
+In most cases, the practice will be able to offer a same-day appointment, however, next-day appointments are occasionally necessary.

 • Tooth ache relief